WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

+PLEASE NOTE: create-targz.sh was written and run under a full Fedora system.
+Cannot confirm this runs under other situations yet (though maybe not given the /dev bind-mount situation) e.g. within Fedora WSL install.

 # WLinux Enterprise Edition

 **WLinux Enterprise is a Linux distribution for Windows Subsystem for Linux (WSL) that is compatible with the mainstream enterprise Linux vendor distribution.**